venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### running qemu with hugepages memory support and KVM acceleration

 ```
-/usr/bin/qemu-system-$(uname -m) -name "alpinebootqemu6" -enable-kvm -mem-path /dev/hugepages -display curses
+/usr/bin/qemu-system-i386 -accel kvm -mem-path /dev/hugepages -display curses
 ```

-The adition this time is the `-enable-kvm` and `-mem-path /dev/hugepages` parameters that will bring improved performance, because will use direc hardware of the host but also including RAM access mapping,  To run again or terminate such command you will need to kill in another console!
+The addition this time is the `-accel kvm` and `-mem-path /dev/hugepages` parameters that will bring improved performance, because will use direc hardware of the host but also including RAM access mapping,  To run again or terminate such command you will need to kill in another console!

+### Qemu and network configurations

+Network configurations are the first way to configure communication support with guess from host, network configuration is always auto configured.

+Keep in mind that communicating with the virtual machine management is not the same as communicating with the virtualized system, for management and communication of the virtual machine see the connection section using sockets or ports below.

+TODO

 ### Qemu and disk image storages